What is Turcot syndrome?

 How is Turcot syndrome treated?

 Turcot syndrome treatment varies based on symptoms.
-You may need colon polyp removal.
+You may need to have your polyps removed (polypectomy.)
 Your healthcare provider may also recommend surgeries to prevent polyps from forming again.
 You may have:

 - Ileoproctostomy to remove your large intestine and connect your rectum to your small intestine.